 The Service-Disabled Veteran-owned Small Business Concern Program is designed to help disabled veterans running small businesses bid for federal contracts where there is a specific unmet need.
 The Program is only applicable to sole-source contracts and requires that a minimum of 3% of sole-source contracts be awarded to small businesses owned by disabled veterans.
 In other words, the Program does not assist veterans’ businesses in the competitive bidding process.
 Rather, when the federal government has a specific unfilled need for a contractor, it will ask veterans-owned small businesses to fill that need without resorting to competitive bidding.

 The Veterans First Contracting Program through the Department of Veterans Affairs helps ensure a preference in the competitive bidding process to veteran-owned small businesses when bidding on contracts for Veterans Affairs.
 This preference is the highest level of competitive bidding preference even above 8(a), HUBZone, and women-owned small business preferences.
 To be eligible, veterans must own and manage the company, holding the highest officer positions.
 This preferential status is only available to contracts with Veterans Affairs.

-If you have any questions or are in need of legal assistance with submitting a bid for a government contract or filing a bid protest, now is the time to contact Whitcomb, Selinsky, McAuliffe, PC.
+If you have any questions regarding government contracts for bid or are in need of legal assistance with submitting a bid for a government contract or filing a bid protest, now is the time to contact Whitcomb, Selinsky, PC.
 Our law firm is ready to go to work for you.
 Call us today at 866-476-4558 (toll-free) at (303) 534-1958 or contact us by email.